If you are involved in an accident involving drones please report it to us at firstname.lastname@example.org.

 The operation of the aircraft must not endanger anyone or anything.

-Small unmanned aircraft that are being used for surveillance purposes are subject to tighter restrictions with regard to the minimum distances that you can fly near people or properties that are not under the pilot's control.
+Small unmanned aircraft used for surveillance purposes are subject to tighter restrictions with regard to the minimum distances you can fly near people or properties that are not under the pilot's control.
 To fly within these minima, permission is required from the CAA before operations are commenced.

 The aircraft must not be flown: